rekhaselvan01/my-codequiz/README.md

 1.disable buttons after user chooses one option.
 2. follow same logic for next four pages and also calculate total scores.

+very happy with fourth version where i removed most of old code and got questions to display,choosing options and even able to display scores.

+final version: have to create highscore .html and display scores